What is medical debt consolidation?

 How to consolidate your medical bills

 If you’re struggling to keep up with your medical bills, consider contacting your medical providers first.
-The hospital or healthcare provider might be happy to work with you and offer a payment plan that works for both parties.
+The hospital or healthcare provider may be happy to work with you and offer a payment plan.

-However, if you can’t find a solution, there are three main ways you can consolidate your medical bills:
+However, if you can’t find a solution, there are four main ways you can consolidate your medical bills.
+The best option for you will depend on your individual circumstances and eligibility.

 Personal loan